podcodar/app/docs/using-the-app.md

 `pnpm dev`

-Now, for make sure that is working, try to open the link: [http://localhost:3000][1]
+It's a walk in the park. :grin::leaves: Now, for make sure that is working, try to open the link: [http://localhost:3000][1]

 <br>

-If you encounter any issues or errors during this step, here are some common troubleshooting tips:
+:arrow_right: If you encounter any issues or errors during this step, here are some common troubleshooting tips:

 1. Ensure Dependencies are Installed:
     Make sure you've already run `pnpm install` to install project dependencies.